Lancaster Symphony Orchestra: Education & Outreach Programs

-Present Day and Future Vision
+Present day and future vision

 Under the leadership of Michael Butterman, the LSO has embraced innovative programming and audience development.
 The orchestra balances traditional repertoire with contemporary works, aiming to attract new audiences while maintaining its longstanding patrons.
-Butterman also serves as Music Director of the Boulder Philharmonic, Shreveport Symphony, and Williamsburg Symphony Orchestra.
+Butterman also serves as music director of the Boulder Philharmonic, Shreveport Symphony, and Williamsburg Symphony Orchestra.

 The LSO continues to expand its free community concerts, collaborate with local arts organizations, and maintain its commitment to music education.
 Through these efforts, the orchestra remains a cultural pillar in Lancaster, Pennsylvania, promoting accessible and high-quality orchestral music.